top of page

 This is such a lovely way to craft with all those fallen leaves, once you've had fun stomping through them that is!

-Once they're dry, draw on spooky mouths with marker pen and glue on some googly eyes.
+Once the leaves are dry, draw on some spooky mouths with marker pen and then glue on some googly eyes.

 Squeegee Print Pumpkins